BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 18:22 And the men turned their faces from thence, and went toward
 Sodom: but Abraham stood yet before the LORD.

+18:23 And Abraham drew near, and said, Wilt thou also destroy the righteous with the wicked?
+18:24 Peradventure there be fifty righteous within the city: wilt thou also destroy and not spare the place for the fifty righteous that are therein?
+18:25 That be far from thee to do after this manner, to slay the righteous with the
+wicked: and that the righteous should be as the wicked, that be far from thee: Shall not the Judge of all the earth do right?
+18:26 And the LORD said, If I find in Sodom fifty righteous within the city, then I will spare all the place for their sakes.

+18:27 And Abraham answered and said, Behold now, I have taken upon me to speak unto the LORD, which am but dust and ashes: 18:28 Peradventure there shall lack five of the fifty righteous: wilt thou destroy all the city for lack of five?
+And he said, If I find there forty and five, I will not destroy it.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the